 We were lucky enough to visit a school sports day on the small island of Pele, and the photo from there provides a good insight into what most of the children looked like…

 |Sports day on Pele island – not a fat kid in sight.|

-Many of the older women, the ones who had likely given birth to 5-6 children, carried a bit more body fat.
-But neither their age, nor their body composition seem to slow them down or limit their function.
-This was another contrast with people back home – yes ageing seemed to take its toll on their bodies compared to the younger ones, but unlike many in the same state here, they were still strong and very mobile.
-One guide told me that many of the elder men use walking sticks, but stick get around very well.
+Many of the older women, who had likely given birth to 5-6 children, carried a bit more body fat than the younger women.
+But neither age nor body composition seem to slow them down or limit their function.
+One guide told me that many of the elder men use walking sticks, but still get around very well.

-On the topic of physical activity, we saw lots of moving slowly (most walk everywhere, especially in the villages), lots of lift heavy things (especially amongst the women carrying food and children – the women would be far stronger than your average skinny-fat Western woman), and a bit of move fast every now and then.
+On the topic of physical activity, we saw lots of moving slowly (most people walk everywhere, especially in the villages), lots of lift heavy things (especially among the women who are often carrying food and children – the women would be far stronger than your average New Zealand woman), and a bit of move fast every now and then.
 They all work hard, spending the morning getting everything done that needed doing – tendng gardens, maintaining huts, servicing their roads, sweeping the villages, fishing from rocks, child minding whilst the children played (the women would let young children of 3-5 years roam and play on rocks, in the water, etc, and watch from a distance).
 The men were both excellent divers and excellent climbers.
 The women also climbed the coconut trees very well apparently, and were very handy with a machete and a coconut!